 1. Redesign and Modernize Your Website

-When was the last time your website was updated?
+But when was the last time your website was updated?
 For a lot of businesses, a website redesign is something that gets put on the back burner in favor of short-term marketing solutions like ads and social media.
 Those things have their value, but your website is the center of your online presence and it needs some attention.

 If your website has been updated in the past year or so, you are probably fine.